Antipsychotics explained

 - Quetiapine (Seroquel).
 An atypical antipsychotic used across schizophrenia, bipolar disorder, and depression as an add-on.
 It tends to be sedating and is more associated with weight gain.

 - Aripiprazole (Abilify).
 An atypical antipsychotic used in schizophrenia, bipolar disorder, and depression as an add-on.
-It tends to be more activating and lighter on weight.
+It tends to be more activating and lighter on weight, with akathisia as a notable side effect.

 - Risperidone (Risperdal).
 An atypical antipsychotic used in schizophrenia and bipolar disorder.